AnaPana-zz/ahoyhoy-docs/docs/contents/advanced_usage.rst

 General case
 ````````````

-The example below shows how request can be made with load balancer and circuit breaker for the static list of hosts:
+The following example shows how a request can be made using a load balancer and circuit breaker with a static list of hosts:

     >>> from ahoyhoy.utils import Host
     >>> host1, host2, host3 = Host('badhost2.bla', 80), Host('google.com', 80), Host('badhost3.bla', 80)